Marketing91

 It is the critical need for a product that forces someone to make an unwilling but necessary purchase.

-What are Emergency Goods
+Examples of Emergency Goods

 What will a person do if there is a sudden announcement in your locality that tonight there will be an electrical failure in the evening for four hours?

-You will instantly try to go to your nearest convenience store and buy either candles or flashlights or try to arrange for an emergency connection so that you do not have to live without light or fan.
+You will instantly try to go to your nearest convenience store and buy either candles or flashlights or try to arrange for an emergency connection so that you do not have to live without light or a fan.
 This is what an emergency good is all about.

 You cannot expect the weather to change instantly on any given day.
 Suppose you have to attend an important meeting and you already have several things to carry with you to the office, you look at the sky and see a warm sunny day without any hint of clouds or rain.